eduribeirocampos/SFND-Lidar-Obstacle-Detection/README.md

 ## Support resources.

-Some images from this readme file are from the lessons class of the Sensor fusion - Udacity  Nanodegree program.
+Some images and texts from this readme file are from the lessons class of the Sensor fusion - Udacity  Nanodegree program.